Avoid the dreaded security line milk dump with these tips from a travel pro and mother of two.

 - If you have the cabin crew warm your baby’s meal, check the temperature and sanitize the bottle before giving it to your baby.

 - Accessories used to cool your baby’s food are allowed in your carry-on but may be subject to additional screening if they’re not fully frozen.

 Everywhere is different

-Rules can vary from country to country so be sure to research what’s permitted at your specific destination when it comes to international travel.
-Airport websites are usually a great place to find out everything you need to know about what you can and can’t bring for your baby before traveling through.
+Rules can vary from country to country, so be sure to research what’s permitted at your specific travel destination.
+Airport websites are usually a great place to find everything you need to know about what you can and can’t bring for your baby.